What Are The Symptoms Of Alcoholism?

 Once the body is used to having alcohol to feel happy, the brain will convince the person they cannot feel good without it—it’s at this point that withdrawal symptoms occur, such as tremors, headache, nausea, and vomiting, if a person tries to stop drinking alcohol.
 Withdrawal is what often causes a person to keep drinking in order to abate or avoid the symptoms.

-Effects Of Alcohol On The Brain And Body
+Effects Of Alcoholism On The Brain And Body

 Alcohol affects the brain and body in many ways.
 Whether a person drinks a lot on one occasion, multiple occasions or long-term, the effects of alcohol can be far-reaching.